SkafteNicki/dtu_mlops/s2_organisation_and_version_control/git.md

         git merge main
         ```

-??? question "Knowledge question 4"

-    What best practices are you familiar with regarding version control?
+4. What best practices are you familiar with regarding version control?

     ??? success "Solution"